rust-stuco/lectures/week1/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-`if` expressions must take a boolean.
+`if` expressions must condition on a boolean expression.

 ```rust
 fn main() {